-- have been determined as necessary; - demonstrate environmental best practice in energy efficiency / and or consumption which can be demonstrated through suitable rating systems and ecolabelling; - demonstrate environmental best practice in water efficiency; - are environmentally sound in manufacture, use, and disposal with a specific preference for products made using the minimum amount of raw materials from a sustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage; - products that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimise waste; - for motor vehicles select vehicles fit for purpose featuring the highest fuel efficiency available, based on vehicle type and within the designated price range; and - for new buildings and refurbishments where available use renewable energy and technologies.
+- Have been determined as necessary. - Demonstrate environmental best practice in energy efficiency / and or consumption which can be demonstrated through suitable rating systems and ecolabelling. - Demonstrate environmental best practice in water efficiency. - Are environmentally sound in manufacture, use, and disposal with a specific preference for products made using the minimum number of raw materials from asustainable resource, that are free of toxic or polluting materials and that consume minimal energy during the production stage; - Products that can be refurbished, reused, recycled or reclaimed shall be given priority, and those that are designed for ease of recycling, re-manufacture or otherwise to minimise waste. - For motor vehicles select vehicles fit for purpose featuring the highest fuel efficiency available, based on vehicle type and within the designated price range; and - For new buildings and refurbishments where available use renewable energy andtechnologies.